WalletScrutiny/WalletScrutinyCom/_hardware/byteduino.hardwarecosigner.diy.md

 ## Analysis

 This project's last commit was made in 2020.
+Byteball is an altcoin that does not support Bitcoin.